About Your Credit Score

 Fair Isaac and Company developed the first FICO score to help lenders assess creditworthines.
 For details on FICO, read more here.

 Credit scores only take into account the info contained in your credit reports.
 They don't consider your income, savings, amount of down payment, or demographic factors like gender, ethnicity, nationality or marital status.
 Fair Isaac invented FICO specifically to exclude demographic factors.
 Credit scoring was invented as a way to take into account solely that which was relevant to a borrower's likelihood to repay a loan.

-Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of inquiries are all considered in credit scoring.
-Your score is calculated from the good and the bad of your credit history.
-Late payments count against your score, but a consistent record of paying on time will improve it.
+Deliquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scores.
+Your score comes from the good and the bad of your credit report.
+Late payments count against your score, but a consistent record of paying on time will raise it.

 At Harbor View Lending* a DBA of Megastar Financial, we answer questions about Credit reports every day.
-Give us a call at (207) 571-8034.
+Give us a call: (207) 571-8034.